Home: What these pages are all about

 The up time on the pool has been excellent.
 Two relay nodes make sure there is always a connection, and I have had no fails.
 I have found that the upgrade process is fairly seamless, with the nodes done one at a time, the relays going first as a test.
 If the blockchain falls behind a little it doesn't stay that way for long.

-I just decided to call myself "Kevmate" because I thought that in the age of decentralisation the more of us that are hard to trace the better.
+When I am in the forums I just call myself "Kevmate" because I thought that in the age of decentralisation the more of us that are hard to trace the better.
 Its not that I need to remain anonymous.
-I'm sure I could be traced easily, but you aren't trusting me with your money here.
-Cardano is trustless.
-I'm calling the pool "KevPool".
+I'm sure I could be traced easily, but nobody has to trust me so its not a big deal.

 I hope you enjoy the read.

 Why not subscribe to our newsletter, you can always unsubscribe later:

 This website was created by Kevmate.
 Its all my own work.
 Contact me by emailing me at email@example.com